AlexanderOllman/Toolbox/README.md

 ## Development Notes

 - The OpenAI API key is hardcoded in `backend/app/services/openai_service.py`.
 In a production environment, this should be replaced with an environment variable.
-- The database is a SQLite file stored at `backend/mcp_servers.db`.
-Make sure this file is backed up regularly.
+- Repository data is stored in Qdrant vector database.
+Make sure your Qdrant instance is properly configured and backed up regularly.
+- Qdrant connection parameters can be configured in the Vector Settings section of the application.

 ## License